Loading...

 Five Common Domain Name Myths

-With domain name articles and tips floating around everywhere the Net, most people probably feel that they apprehend a sensible deal regarding choosing and protecting a domain name.
+With domain name articles and tips floating around everywhere on the Net, most people probably feel that they apprehend a sensible deal regarding choosing and protecting a domain name.
 However, some common domain name myths persist.
 Let's debunk a few.

 Myth: Once I register a domain, I can use it forever.

 Reality: While it's possible that you may keep your registered domain name forever, it's not guaranteed.
 Many things can happen that will make you lose your domain name.
-1st, you have to register your domain name every year (or register it for multiple years up front) so as to keep your access to it.
-If you forget to renew your registration, you may lose your domain name, or someone else can register it and charge you a huge fee to possess it transferred back to your name.
+1st, you have to register your domain name every year (or register it for multiple years upfront) so as to keep your access to it.
+If you forget to renew your registration, you may lose your domain name, or someone else can register it and charge you a huge fee to have it transferred back to your name.
 Second, you could lose your domain name during a trademark dispute.

 Myth: My domain name is automatically trademarked, therefore nobody else can ever use it or anything too just like it (like with alternative extensions).Five Common Domain Name Myths

 Truth: A domain name cannot be trademarked within the US!
 It also is not protected by a copyright.
-However, if your business' name is trademarked before anyone else is using it, then you'll sue if somebody registered a website name using your business name (or a common misspelling) to sell product or services that are extremely kind of like your own.
+However, if your business' name is trademarked before anyone else is using it, then you'll see if somebody registered a website name using your business name (or a common misspelling) to sell product or services that are extremely kind of like your own.
 As an example, if someone else ever tried to register something like Microsoft.internet, or even microsort.internet, for the purpose of selling computers and software, Microsoft may sue them to stop them from using the domain name.
 This can be to prevent scammers and competitors from attempting to profit off of a trademarked name.
 In some countries, you cannot even register a site with their country-specific extension unless you own the trademark there for that business name.

 Myth: If I own the trademark for my company's name, I automatically have the proper to register my company's name as a site name.

 Fact: You do not, in fact, have the right to register any domain name, whether or not you've got a trademark on the corresponding company name.
 The reason for this can be that a trademark on a business name doesn't provide you exclusive access to use that name.
 It only provides you exclusive access to use that name for the actual products and / or services that you simply offer.
-Going back to our above example, let's say Microsoft forgot to renew their registration on Microsoft.net.
+Going back to our above example, let's say Microsoft forgot to renew its registration on Microsoft.net.
 While they could sue another pc manufacturer or software company for registering the domain name while not query, let's assume it's registered by a tiny company creating microfiber-covered sofas and other furniture.
-The name makes sense - 'micro' as an abbreviation for microfiber, and 'soft' as a result of it's a very soft fabric.
-That company has each get entry to the corporate name Microsoft, and they would own the trademark for that company name because it applies to the product they sell.
-As a result of of that, Microsoft couldn't do something to urge their .net domain name back except offering to buy it outright.
+The name makes sense - 'micro' is an abbreviation for microfiber, and 'soft' is a result of it's very soft fabric.
+Each company has each get entry to the corporate name Microsoft, and they would own the trademark for that company name because it applies to the product they sell.
+As a result of that, Microsoft couldn't do something to urge their .net domain name back except offering to buy it outright.

 Myth: A website is only value registering if you'll get the .com version.